Laryngitis

 • A persistent change of voice

-Fever, malaise, dysphagia, and throat pain may occur in more severe infections.
-Laryngeal edema, although rare, may cause stridor and dyspnea.
+Dysphagia and throat pain may occur in more severe infections, along with systemic symptoms like fever and malaise.
+Laryngeal edema, although rare, may occur and cause stridor and dyspnea.

 Diagnosis of Laryngitis